wilkerlucio/wilkerlucio/README.md

 ### Hi there 👋

 I'm Wilker, a developing seeking to simplify the things we need to make computer programs.
-Mostly doing in Clojure.
+Mostly doing it in Clojure.

 <!--
 **wilkerlucio/wilkerlucio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.